MicheleTobias/OpenSourceCartography/README.md

                  Inkscape for Markers  --^
 ## Outline
 1. Getting Started
+   1. Software: QGIS (2.18), Inkscape (0.92)
    1. Forking the repository to get the data
-   1. Software: QGIS (2.18), Inkscape (0.92)

 1. Intro to Inkscape - demo & follow-along
-   1. Concept of vectors
-   1. Review concepts from FOSS4G NA talk 2016
+   1. Demonstration: You Already Know This!
+   1. Hands-On: Make a Pin Icon in Inkscape

 2. Working in QGIS
    1. Import data: FOSS4G Locations, Natural Earth, whatever else you want